Everything You Need To Know About Buying Swimwear Online

 What’s the best swimsuit material to look for?

 Most swimwear is made up of a combination of nylon (sometimes referred to as polyamide) and lycra or elastane (the fabric that gives a suit its stretch).
 The best ratio to ensure both comfort and longevity is around an 80-20 split: you want your swimsuit to have some give, but return back to its original shape easily.
-Other factors like printing and the weight of the fabric, which isn’t always apparent in pictures, could also result in a tighter, more constrictive fit, says Christina Remenyi, the founder of Toronto-based lingerie and swimwear brand Fortnight.
+Other factors like printing and the weight of the fabric, which isn’t always apparent in pictures, could also result in a tighter, more constrictive fit, says Christina Remenyi, the founder of the beloved and now-defunct Toronto-based lingerie and swimwear brand Fortnight.
 Another thing to think about: how sheer your swimsuit might appear after a dip.
 Pictures can provide helpful hints and, when in doubt, reaching out to customer service representatives or indie brands’ founders is also a good option.

-If you’re someone who’s a little rough on your swimwear, “you’ll want to make sure the fabric is good quality,” says Remenyi, who uses Italian jersey in her designs.
+If you’re someone who’s a little rough on your swimwear, “you’ll want to make sure the fabric is good quality,” says Remenyi, who preferred to use Italian jersey in her designs.
 “Look out for high-performance material features like being UV-, pill-, or oil-resistant.”

 What’s the best swimsuit top for my bust?

 First, consider your desired result.
 If you’re looking to add a bit of oomph up top, exercise caution with cup inserts.
 “When padding isn’t done properly, you can see where it ends in the bathing suit,” warns Remenyi.
-Smaller busts might benefit from front seaming on bralette-style shapes instead; the little notches add structure and give the illusion of a naturally fuller cup.
+Smaller busts might benefit from front seaming on bralette-style shapes instead; the little notches add structure and give the illusion of a fuller cup.
 A sports-style top is a good pick for bigger chests, but if you want to avoid the compressed look, opt for a wide band under the bust, as well as a tie-back closure that criss-crosses your back, says Caron.
 These two design elements offer comfort-first support by eliminating pressure from the neck and evenly distributing it across the shoulders.
 And while a minimal shelf bra—the built-in bra lining that often accompanies a one-piece—might look like it’s better suited to petite chests, it’s actually a perfect option for ample cup sizes, says Remenyi.

+Related: The Very Basic Swimsuit That Makes Me Feel Strong And Sexy

 What design details should I look for in a swimsuit?